 A: Nope!
 There’s no requirement to log in.
-DEC records an anonymous user’s interaction data and stores the ID of their profile with a cookie, so the next time they interact their history will be logged and personalization can be adapted.
+Sitefinity Insight records an anonymous user’s interaction data and stores the ID of their profile with a cookie, so the next time they interact their history will be logged and personalization can be adapted.

-Q: Tracking PDF downloads in DEC – is this an automatic tracking event, or do you have to build and manage that in Google Analytics?
+Q: Tracking PDF downloads in Sitefinity Insight – is this an automatic tracking event, or do you have to build and manage that in Google Analytics?

-A: All downloads are tracked automatically in DEC when your documents are stored in the CMS.
+A: All downloads are tracked automatically in Sitefinity Insight when your documents are stored in the CMS.
 If the document is stored outside of Sitefinity, you can use HTML5 instrumentation to register the interaction.